Evaneos/Evaneos.github.io/README.md

 - Commit and push your changes on the forked repository, on the **sources** branch.
 - Create a pull request to the Evaneos/Evaneos.github.io **sources** branch

-### If you DO HAVE the write access to Evaneos/Evaneos.github.io repo (non Evaneos.com staff)
+### If you DO HAVE the write access to Evaneos/Evaneos.github.io repo (ie for Evaneos.com staff)

 **Create your content**